 Want more information about your Shoulder Pain?

-Almost all of us, at some point in time will experience some form of shoulder pain!
-It is the most commonly injured joint in our body!
-Its unique design and muscle attachments make it the most MOBILE joint…. but also the most UNSTABLE, This makes it susceptible to various strains and sprains.
+Almost all of us, will, at some point in time experience some form of shoulder pain!
+Its unique design and vast muscle attachments make it the most MOBILE joint.
+And therefore the most UNSTABLE.
+This makes it susceptible to various strains and sprains.
 Here is a list of the most common shoulder Injures we see here at our Glen Iris Clinic.

-Frozen shoulder:– or the medical name – Adhesive Capusleitis.
-We often talk about this having a 6 months “Freezing” a 6 months “Frozen” and 6 months “Thawing” phases.
-Each has its own set of complications and treatment protocols.
+Medically known as Adhesive Capsulitis.
+Patients will go through a 6 month “Freezing”, 6 months “Frozen” and 6 months “Thawing” phases.
+Each with its own set of complications and treatment protocols.

-Shoulder Dislocation: The shoulder joint can “POP” out of the socket.
+The shoulder joint can “POP” out of the socket.
 Usually associated with trauma.
-Occasionally this may require surgical intervention.
+Occasionally requiring surgical intervention.

-AC Joint Injury: The AC is the joint formed by the Collar Bone and the shoulder.
-This can become injured with a fall onto the shoulder or poor mechanics.
+Formed by the Collar Bone and Shoulder ( Acromion).
+Can become injured with a fall onto the shoulder or poor mechanics.
 Long term health and wellbeing of this injury requires careful consideration of the muscles around the area and strengthen these.